-If both upper and side latches are open, the door will trail slightly open and airspeeds will be reduced slightly.
+If both upper and lower latches are open, the door will trail slightly open and airspeeds will be reduced slightly.

-To close the door in flight: Slow airplane to 87 K1AS.
-Cabin vents
+To close the door in flight:

+Slow airplane to 89 KIAS

+Cabin vents close

+Storm window open

-If upper latch is open
+If upper latch is open latch

+If side latch is open .pull on arm rest while

+moving latch handle to

+latched position.

-If both latches are open latch side latch then top latch
+If both latches are open .....latch side latch then top latch

-CARBURETOR ICING

-Carburetor heat

 ENGINE ROUGHNESS

-Carburetor heat ON
+Carburetor heat .....ON

-If roughness continues after one min: Carburetor heat
+If roughness continues after on e min:

+Carburetor heat OFF

+Mixture adjust for max.

+smoothness

-Electric fuel pump Smoothness ON Fuel selector switch tanks Engine gauges check Magneto switch L then R
+Electric fuel pump ON

+Fuel selector switch tanks

+Engine gauges check

+Magneto switch "L" then "R"

+C then "BOTH"

-If operation is satisfactory on either one, continue on that magneto at reduced power and full RICH mixture to first airport.
+If operation is satisfactory on either one, continue on that magneto at reduced power and full "RICH" mixture to first airport.